 Data center managers are also considering more power consumption and associated costs.
 The physical location of data centers is also essential when it comes to estimating costs.
 Usually, data centers are located far from major towns.
 The cooling cost of a data center accounts for nearly 30-40% of the total power costs of a data center.

 3. Storage Infrastructures

 Big data also impacts the storage infrastructure in data centers.
-The traditional data centers are designed to store relational data; however, with such vast volumes of data being generated, data centers now keep different forms of data.
+Traditional data centers are designed to store relational data; however, with such vast volumes of data being generated, data centers now keep different forms of data.
 To cope with the varying forms of data, the storage infrastructure needs to be enhanced for supporting and keeping colossal data volumes.
-Big data is well known by its 4Vs (velocity, variety, veracity and variety); thus, modern data center storages need to be upgraded to support these features.
+Big data is well known for its 4Vs (velocity, variety, veracity, and variety); thus, modern data center storage needs to be upgraded to support these features.